 Importing a document load file via Import/Export

-You can use Import/Export to import document load files into RelativityOne.This process will import document metadata, native files, and extracted text.
+You can use Import/Export to import document load files (.dat, .csv, and .txt) into RelativityOne that contain document metadata, native files, or extracted text.
+You're also able to use saved job profiles to expedite the configuration process.

 To import a document load file: